Skip to main content

 When should I get a health screen?

-Currently, the NHS offers five-year health screens to people aged between 40 and 74 years old to assess health risks, such as heart and kidney disease, as well as your chances of suffering a stroke.
+Currently, the NHS offers five-year health screens to people who do not have a pre-existing health condition aged between 40 and 74 years old to assess health risks, such as heart and kidney disease, as well as your chances of suffering a stroke.

-Should you decide to undergo a health screen before this, it’s good to know what the process might look like, so you know what to expect.
+Should you decide to undergo a health screen, it’s good to know what the process might look like.

 Usually, it involves a few steps, such as answering a few medical questions, measuring your height, weight and blood pressure, and taking some blood tests.